 Robert Frost (1874–1963) faced numerous personal setbacks and career challenges on his path to become a poet, but he was determined to achieve his dream.
 His struggle to find his footing began in New England.
 Eventually, he moved to England in the hope of finding success among literary friends there, such as Ezra Pound.
 (Pound’s US house is open to visitors in Idaho.
 Read about it here: Ezra Pound in Idaho.)
 The idea worked.
 He returned to the US with acclaim and was esteemed for the rest of his life, both for his introspective poetry as well as his character.
 He was the first poet to be featured in a US president’s inauguration.
 See the video here: Presidential Inauguration of John F. Kennedy.

-This is the second stop on our Vermont Author Adventures Trail.
+This is the third stop on our Vermont Author Adventures Trail.